MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

     Show me how to implement secure password hashing using bcrypt or PBKDF2.
 What additional security measures should I implement for password handling?
     ```

-1. Analyze the sensitive data exposure issues.
+1. Analyze the sensitive data logging issues (Issue #3).

-    Open the `PaymentService.cs` file and locate the `ProcessPayment` method.
-Add it to the Chat context and ask:
+    Open the `PaymentService.cs` and `UserService.cs` files and locate methods that log sensitive information.
+Add relevant methods to the Chat context and ask:

     ```text
-    What sensitive information is being logged in this payment processing method?
-Why is logging full credit card numbers and CVV codes a security risk, and how should payment data be handled securely?
+    What sensitive information is being logged in the payment processing and user registration methods?
+Why is logging passwords, credit card numbers, and CVV codes a security risk?
     ```

-1. Examine the hardcoded credentials vulnerability.
+1. Examine the hardcoded credentials vulnerability (Issue #4).

-    Open the `SecurityValidator.cs` file and locate the admin credential constants.
+    Open the `SecurityValidator.cs` file and locate the admin credential constants around lines 7-9.
 Add the relevant code to the Chat context and ask:

     ```text
     What security risks are created by hardcoding admin credentials in source code?
 How should application credentials be managed securely in production environments?
     ```

-1. Analyze the input validation weaknesses.
+1. Analyze the credit card data storage issues (Issue #5).

-    Focus on the `ValidateInput` method in `SecurityValidator.cs` and ask:
+    Open the `Models/Order.cs` file and examine the CardNumber and CVV properties.
+Add this code to the Chat context and ask:

     ```text
-    What makes this input validation method ineffective against malicious input?
-How can I implement proper input sanitization to prevent XSS and other injection attacks?
+    Why is storing full credit card numbers and CVV codes a PCI DSS compliance violation?
+What are the proper ways to handle payment card data securely?
     ```

-1. Review the information disclosure issues.
+1. Review the input validation bypass (Issue #6).

-    Select multiple methods that contain debug logging across different files and ask:
+    Focus on the `ValidateInput` method in `SecurityValidator.cs` that always returns true despite detecting threats.
+Ask:

     ```text
-    How does excessive debug logging create security vulnerabilities?
-What information should never be logged, and how can I implement secure logging practices?
+    What makes this input validation method ineffective?
+Why does it detect dangerous input but still return true, and how should proper input validation work?
     ```

-1. Examine the predictable token generation.
+1. Examine the predictable session token generation (Issue #7).

-    Focus on the `GenerateSessionToken` method and ask:
+    Focus on the `GenerateSessionToken` method in `SecurityValidator.cs` and ask:

     ```text
-    Why are predictable session tokens a security risk?
-How should secure, unpredictable session tokens be generated to prevent session hijacking attacks?
+    Why are predictable session tokens based on username and timestamp a security risk?
+How should secure, unpredictable session tokens be generated?
     ```

-1. Analyze the file upload validation issues.
+1. Analyze the weak email validation (Issue #8).

-    Review the `ValidateFileUpload` method and ask:
+    Review the `ValidateEmail` method in `SecurityValidator.cs` that only checks for "@" and "." characters.
+Ask:

     ```text
-    What makes this file upload validation insufficient for security?
-How can I implement comprehensive file upload security to prevent malicious file execution?
+    What makes this email validation insufficient?
+What are the security risks of weak email validation, and how should proper email validation be implemented?
+    ```

+1. Review the insufficient password requirements (Issue #9).

+    Examine the `ValidatePasswordStrength` method in `SecurityValidator.cs` that only requires 4 characters.
+Ask:

+    ```text
+    Why are these password requirements insufficient for security?
+What are proper password complexity requirements, and how should password strength be validated?
+    ```

+1. Analyze the information disclosure issues (Issue #10).

+    Select the `RunSecurityAudit` method and other debug logging across different files and ask:

+    ```text
+    How does the security audit method and excessive debug logging create information disclosure vulnerabilities?
+What information should never be exposed in logs or error messages?
     ```

 1. Document the analysis results for reference during the remediation phase.